Romoney Crichlow

-Romoney Crichlow-Noble (commonly known as Romoney Crichlow) (born 3 June 1999) is an English professional footballer who plays as a defender for EFL League Two club Barnet.
+Romoney Mylier Taylor Crichlow-Noble (born 3 June 1999) is an English professional footballer who plays as a defender for EFL League Two club Barnet.

 Career

+Crichlow pictured during his time at Bradford City.

 Born in Luton, Crichlow-Noble started out at Enfield Borough whilst studying at the Dynamic Football Academy.
 He moved to Huddersfield Town in 2017.
 He moved on loan to Bradford (Park Avenue), Hartlepool United and Welling United in 2019 and 2020.

 In July 2020, he signed a new one-year deal.
 Crichlow made his senior debut for Huddersfield on 5 September 2020, when he played in their EFL Cup defeat against Rochdale.
 He scored his first goal for the club on 9 January 2021 in a 3–2 FA Cup defeat to Plymouth Argyle.

 On 6 August 2021, Crichlow joined side Swindon Town on a season-long loan He was recalled by Huddersfield on 13 January 2022.

 On the same day he was recalled from Swindon, he was sent on loan to EFL League One side Plymouth Argyle for the remainder of the season.

 On 21 June 2022, Crichlow joined EFL League Two side Bradford City on a season long loan.
 He scored his first league goal for the Bantams in a 2–1 victory away at Northampton Town.

 On 27 June 2023, Crichlow signed a two-year deal with EFL League One side Peterborough United.
 He was a member of the Peterborough side that won the EFL Trophy in the 2023–24 season, coming on as a substitute in stoppage time during the final held at Wembley Stadium.

 On 12 May 2024 the club announced he had been placed on the transfer list.

 On 3 October 2024, he signed on loan for National League club Dagenham & Redbridge until January 2025.

 In February 2025, he re-joined Bradford on a contract until the end of the season.
 He was released by Bradford City at the end of the 2024–25 season.

 He joined Barnet for the 2025-26 season.